Head-inthe-Cloud/CV-code-examples/README.md

 # CV-code-examples
-This is a repo for my computer vision related code examples.
+This is a repo for Yunqian Cheng's computer vision related code examples.
 Last updated on 11/19/2022.

 ## LiDAR Cone Detection
 This codebase uses Bayes Theorem to detect traffic cones from 2D-Range LiDAR data points.
 It is a part of the obstacle detection tasks for the "Millipod" autonomous vehicle project.